JunKajimoto/speak_chat_bot_on_CentOS/environment build.md

 $source ~/.bashrc

-- Install and setup Anaconda 4.3.0(here we only utilize the "conda" command not the python neither spyder...)
+- Install and setup Anaconda 4.3.0(here we only utilize the "conda" command instead the python or spyder inside)
 $pyenv install anaconda3-4.3.0

 $pyenv rehash